The Best Accommodations in Bangkok

 At UMOON Productions, we take the comfort of incoming foreign directors, producers, cast and clients very seriously.
 Because obviously, at the end of a long day on recce or shooting, nothing feels better than a nice cool bed to beat the heat.
 Thankfully we are in Bangkok so why not add a nice massage, a dip in the pool, a nice restaurant, and a little cocktail at a rooftop to top it all off, literally.

-To give you the freedom to a wide variety of choices, we have corporate partnerships with some, if not most, of the finest hotels in Bangkok giving you some of the finest rates for accommodations.
+To give you the freedom to a wide variety of choices, our production house has corporate partnerships with some, if not most, of the finest hotels in Bangkok giving you some of the finest rates for accommodations.
 We will be going through some of the most popular hotels for our guests by area and district to give you an understanding of what each offers.

 Noticeably the most iconic corner of Bangkok.
 Set along the banks of the Chao Praya river, the Hotels here a but a few minutes away from Rattanakosin island that houses the Old Town, its palaces and temple complexes.
 They are also right next to Chinatown with its markets, unique shophouses, but also a flourishing nightlife, and art community.